 - They consider whether the type and level of your needs prompts them to apply the Checklist, which can lead to a positive or negative decision.
-In some cases, staff believe you should go straight to a full assessment. - A positive Checklist triggers a full assessment of your needs. - A multi-disciplinary team (MDT) conducts an assessment then uses that information to complete a DST that informs their eligibility recommendation to the ICB. - The ICB makes the final eligibility decision but only in exceptional circumstances should it not follow the MDT recommendation.
+In some cases, staff believe you should go straight to a full assessment. - A positive Checklist triggers a full assessment of your needs. - A multi-disciplinary team (MDT) conducts an assessment and then uses that information to complete a DST that informs their eligibility recommendation to the ICB. - The ICB makes the final eligibility decision and they should follow the MDT recommendation, unless exceptional circumstances apply.